xDaryamo/puccini/README.md

 ### Standalone Parser

-Puccini's [TOSCA parser](tosca/parser/README.md) is available as an independent Go library.
-Its 6 phases do normalization, validation, inheritance, and assignment of TOSCA's many types and templates, finally satisyfing requirements with capabilities, resulting in a [flat, serializable data structure](tosca/normal/README.md) that can easily be consumed by your program.
+Puccini's [TOSCA parser](tosca/parser/) is available as an independent Go library.
+Its 6 phases do normalization, validation, inheritance, and assignment of TOSCA's many types and templates, finally satisfying requirements with capabilities, resulting in a [flat, serializable data structure](tosca/normal/) that can easily be consumed by your program.
 Validation error messages are precise and useful.
 It's a very, very fast parser, enough that it can be usefully embedded in editors and IDEs for validating TOSCA while typing.